On plane quartics with a Galois invariant Steiner hexad

 \section{Conic bundles with prescribed Galois operation II--\\The monodromy}

-\begin{ttt} Let~an injection $i\colon \Gal(l/k) \hookrightarrow (S_2 \wr S_6) \cap A_{12}$ be given and $F$~be a polynomial such that $l$ is the splitting field of~$F(T^2)$.
-Then~Proposition~\ref{cb_gal}.b.ii) yields a marking on the six split fibres of the conic bundle surface~$B_{F,c}$ such that $\Gal(l/k)$ operates on the twelve irreducible components as described by~$i$.
-This~shows that, when a marking is given on the split fibres then the operation of~$\Gal(l/k)$ on the twelve irreducible components agrees with that described by~$i$ only up to an inner automorphism of~$S_2 \wr S_6$.
+\begin{ttt} Let~an injection $i\colon \Gal(l/k) \hookrightarrow (S_2 \wr S_6) \cap A_{12}$ be given and $F$~be a polynomial of the kind that $l$ is the splitting field of~$F(T^2)$.
+Then~Proposition~\ref{cb_gal}.b.ii) yields a numbering of the split fibres of the conic bundle surface~$B_{F,c}$ from $1$ to~$6$, such that $\Gal(l/k)$ operates on the twelve irreducible components as described by~$i$.
+This~shows that, when a numbering is given on the split fibres, then the operation of~$\Gal(l/k)$ on the twelve irreducible components agrees with that described by~$i$ only up to an inner automorphism of~$S_2 \wr S_6$.

-According~to Lemma~\ref{crit_hex} and Remark~\ref{revert}.i), the projections of the six reducible fibres are twelve bitangents of~$C_{F,c}$ forming a distinguished Steiner~hexad.
+According~to Lemma~\ref{crit_hex} and Remark~\ref{revert}.i), the projections of the six reducible fibres are twelve bitangents of~$C_{F,c}$ forming a distinguished Steiner hexad~$\Hb$.
 Moreover,~this Steiner hexad is clearly Galois~invariant.
-When~the 28~bitangents of~$C_{F,c}$ are equipped with a marking, distinguishing the Steiner hexad, then the above considerations apply.
-They~show that the operation of~$\Gal(l/k)$ on the twelve bitangents forming the distinguished Steiner hexad agrees with the one described by~$i$, but only up to conjugation by an element of~$S_2 \wr S_6$. \end{ttt}
+When~the 28~bitangents of~$C_{F,c}$ are equipped with a numbering, distinguishing the Steiner hexad~$\Hb$, then the above considerations apply.
+They~show that the operation of~$\Gal(l/k)$ on the twelve bitangents forming~$\Hb$ agrees with the one described by~$i$, but only up to conjugation by an element of~$S_2 \wr S_6$. \end{ttt}

 \begin{rems} \begin{iii} \item This~is not entirely adequate to our situation, as only subgroups of $(S_2 \wr S_6) \cap A_{12}$ may~occur.
-Even~worse, as discussed in Remark~\ref{mark}.ii), two markings on the bitangents of one and the same plane quartic may differ only by the conjugation with an element of $U_{63} \cong (S_2 \wr S_6) \cap A_{12}$. \item Thus,~it may happen that Proposition~\ref{cb_gal} provides a quartic that behaves in an unwanted~way.
-The~operation of~$\Gal(l/k)$ on the twelve bitangents of~$C_{F,c}$ forming the distinguished Steiner hexad might differ from the desired one, described by~$i$.
-The~difference would then be given by the outer automorphism~$o$ of~$(S_2 \wr S_6) \cap A_{12}$, provided by the conjugation with an element from $(S_2 \wr S_6) \setminus A_{12}$.
+Even~worse, as discussed in Remark~\ref{mark}.i), two numberings on the bitangents of a plane quartic that distinguish the same Steiner hexad may differ only by the conjugation with an element of $U_{63} \cong (S_2 \wr S_6) \cap A_{12}$. \item Thus,~it may happen that Proposition~\ref{cb_gal} provides a quartic that behaves in an unwanted~way.
+The~operation of~$\Gal(l/k)$ on the twelve bitangents of~$C_{F,c}$, forming the distinguished Steiner hexad~$\Hb$, might differ from the desired one, described by~$i$.
+The~difference would then be given by the outer automorphism~$\Psi$ of~$(S_2 \wr S_6) \cap A_{12}$, provided by the conjugation with an element from $(S_2 \wr S_6) \setminus A_{12}$.
 Fortunately,~in this case, $C_{F,-c}$ behaves well, as the next Proposition~shows. \end{iii} \end{rems}

-\begin{con} We~adopt here the usual convention that $o$ is determined only up to inner~automorphisms. \end{con}
+\begin{con} We~adopt here the usual convention that $\Psi$ is determined only up to inner~automorphisms. \end{con}

 \begin{rem} An~experiment shows that for some but not all~subgroups